telerik/blazor-docs/troubleshooting/csp.md

 * Remove the need to specify `unsafe-eval` when [Chart Templates]({%slug components/chart/label-template-format%}) are used.
 * Remove the need to specify `unsafe-inline`.
-* Fix the `font-src` rule by detaching font icons.
+* Remove the need to specify `font-src` rule by detaching font icons.